The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 ** Section 1.
 Each officer and board member shall be a member of this PTSA.

 Section 2.
-The officers of this organization shall consist of a president a.k.a “acting president” (A.P.); vice-president a.k.a. “president elect” (V.P.); secretary (of records; web; and directory & database); treasurer; and V.P.s who chair various committees including advocacy (district & area; and under-represented populations), membership (marketing; and coordination), and volunteer coordinator.
-When a volunteer coordinator staff position exists through the school, a PTSA V.P. volunteer coordinator position will not be necessary.
-The membership officer(s) and volunteer coordinator will share efforts, whether as SW staff or fellow PTSA officers.
+The officers of this organization shall consist of a president a.k.a “acting president” (A.P.); vice-president a.k.a. “president elect” (V.P.); treasurer; speaker coordinator, secretaries (of records; web; and membership/database/directory); membership coordinator (marketing/promotion/parent mentor coordinator); advocates (of district & area; and under-represented populations, which may include various ethnic groups, special-needs, and/or otherwise identified under-represented communities); and volunteer coordinator.
+When a volunteer coordinator staff position exists through the school, a PTSA volunteer coordinator position will not be necessary.
+The membership secretary, membership coordinator, and volunteer coordinator will share efforts, whether as SW staff or fellow PTSA officers.

 Section 3.
-Officers for the following school year shall be elected by the members present and voting at the May meeting.
+Officers for the following school year shall be elected by the members present and voting at the May meeting, with four executive committee members constituting a quorum.
 The election shall be by ballot, and the candidate for each office fielding the most votes will be the elected officer.
 If there is but one nominee for any office, the election for that office may be by voice vote, a simple affirmative majority required for election in that case.

 Section 4.
 Officers shall assume their official duties following the close of the meeting in May and shall serve for a term of at least two years or until their successors are elected and properly trained.
 Rotating and overlapping (staggered) terms are recommended (1st yr trainee/2nd yr advisor)